m3dev/gitlab-access-controlled-server/README.md

-# Simple Web Server authorized by Gitlab
+# Gitlab-access-controlled simple web server

 This is a web server for Gitlab pages or Gitlab review apps.